 The Bank assumes interest rate risk (the risk that general interest rate levels will change) as a result of its normal operations.
 As a result, fair values of its financial instruments will change when interest rate levels change, and that change may be either favorable or unfavorable to the Bank.
 Management attempts to match maturities of assets and liabilities to the extent believed necessary to minimize interest rate risk.
-However, borrowers with fixed rate obligations are less likely to prepay in a rising rate environment and more likely to prepay in a falling rate environment.
-Conversely, depositors who are receiving fixed rates are more likely to withdraw funds before maturity in a rising rate environment and less likely to do so in a falling rate environment.
+However, borrowers with fixed rate obligations are less likely to prepay in a rising rate environment.
+Conversely, depositors who are receiving fixed rates are more likely to withdraw funds before maturity in a rising rate environment.
 Management monitors rates and maturities of assets and liabilities and attempts to minimize interest rate risk by adjusting terms of new loans and deposits and by investing in securities with terms that mitigate the overall interest rate risk.